Marriott pairs with IKEA for its first budget hotels

-BERLIN (Reuters) - Marriott International moved into the economy hotel market, teaming up with IKEA’s real estate arm to launch a new European chain for travellers seeking style on a budget.
+BERLIN (Reuters) - Marriott International MAR.N moved into the economy hotel market, teaming up with IKEA’s IKEA.UL real estate arm to launch a new European chain for travelers seeking style on a budget.

 Cool and contemporary budget hotels such as Motel One, B&B Hotels and CitizenM are springing up all over Europe to meet demand from people who are keen to get away from it all despite squeezed leisure budgets.